 At Abraj we strive to ensure that our supply chain reflects our values, so we try to partner with appropriate vendors, and operate a system of vendor registration and maintain a master list of approved vendors, with SAP used to help us track our vendor interactions.
-We require safety and governance standards from our vendors and will work to incorporate social screening into our vendor registration process.
+We require safety and governance standards from our vendors.
+All our suppliers have formally certified their compliance with the required code of conduct during the registration process and will work to incorporate social screening into our vendor registration process.